turingschool-examples/backend_mod_1_prework/day_4/questions.md

 1. How would you call or execute the method that you created above?
 `hello_someone(sam)`
 1. What questions do you have about methods in Ruby?
 * Honestly the methods make a ton a sense to me.
-I am strugglng a bit on how this works in practice, specifically thinking of a large application or model that ingests data and then invokes a model seems so far off.
+I am strugglng a bit on how this works in practice, specifically thinking of a large application or model that ingests data and then invokes a Method seems so far off.
 That being said i technically haven't started class yet...
 So the concept is clicking well, but i am excited to see how it all sticks together.